ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### Elastic Search

-Experimental, deprecated and unsupported code for Elastic Search 1.4.2 has been dropped from kernel.
+Experimental, deprecated and unsupported code for Elastic Search 1.4.2 has been dropped from kernel, to be replaced with a dedicated bundle for the latest Elastic version in the future.

 ### Assetic support